 -

-You can also filter the dashboard to view the high-volume jobs identified in the previous step.
+You can also filter the dashboard by the high-volume jobs identified in the previous step.

 The data point count and data volume on the Metric Statistics tab are calculated in real time.
 There may be a discrepancy between these statistics and the actual reported or written volume on your bill.
 Your final bill takes precedence.